Teaching UNIV 100

 Each course is expected to provide assignments and activities that are challenging but appropriate for first-year students.
 At a minimum, assignment expectations include:

-- Reading – 5-15 pages of reading per week for most weeks of the semester (20-30 minutes)
+• Reading – 5-15 pages of reading per week for at least 8 weeks during the semester.

 Application Process